berkesa/datatree-adapters/README.md

 | API Name            | Adapter Class | Dependency |
 | ------------------- | ------------- | ---------- |
 | Built-in Java Object Serializator/Deserializator | JavaBuiltin  | - |

+## Requirements:

+The DataTree APIs require Java 8.

+## License:

+DataTree is licensed under the Apache License V2, you can use it in your commercial products for free.